List of Atari SA subsidiaries: Former

+Under Atari SA

 Cryptic Studios

 On December 9, 2008, Infogrames announced they would acquire online game developer Cryptic Studios.
 Cryptic was known for their online titles City of Heroes and City of Villains, although the two titles were previously sold to NCSOFT in 2007 and were not included in the sale.
 The purchase was part of Atari's reinvention to focus on the Massively Multiplayer Online Game market.
 The company's then-in-development titles: Champions Online and Star Trek Online were also obtained by Atari, with the former originally being planned to be published by 2K Games who backed out of the original agreement after the purchase.

 On May 17, 2011, Atari deemed their future in the MMO market as a "discontinued operation" and announced they would sell Cryptic Studios.
 On May 30, Perfect World Entertainment announced they would purchase Cryptic Studios from Atari for $50.3 million.
 The purchase was completed on August 30, with over $30 million from the sale going to pay off Atari's debts.
 The sale included Champions Online and Star Trek Online, but at the time didn't include the then-upcoming Neverwinter, which itself transitioned to Perfect World Entertainment after following Atari's lawsuit with Wizards of the Coast.